loandangnt/loandangnt/README.md

 ## Welcome 👋🏼

-I’m a Data Science Analyst based in Ho Chi Minh City with a passion for discovering **customer insights** through data analytics.
+I’m a Data Insight Analyst based in Ho Chi Minh City with a passion for discovering **customer/product insights** through data analytics.
 Leveraging my background in economics and business management, I help data-driven companies tell actionable stories.
-I love chatting about women leadership and analytics in marketing.
+I love chatting about women leadership and analytics.
 In my spare time, I do embroidery and coloring.

 <!--